About Global Kitchen

 Leah Selim

-Leah Selim is an MA Candidate in Food Systems at NYU.
+Leah Selim recently completed her Master’s in Food Systems at NYU where her research focused on sustainable agriculture practices, food policy and human rights issues affecting sub-Saharan Africa.
 Before graduate school, she worked in the worlds of marketing and publishing with a focus on writing and design, punctuating her career path with a few summers spent farming and teaching English in East Africa.
-She currently works as an editorial contractor for ReliefWeb – an awesome website administered by the UN Office for the Coordination of Humanitarian Affairs – while continuing her coursework in sustainable agriculture practices, food policy and human rights issues affecting sub-Saharan Africa.
-She loves cooking and eating vegetarian dishes, especially those that require input from her ever-expanding collection of spices.
+She currently works as an editorial contractor for ReliefWeb at the UN Office for the Coordination of Humanitarian Affairs.
+She received a BA in English and Psychology from the University of Virginia.